LoganKirby855/LoganKirby855/README.md

 - 👋 Hi, I’m @LoganKirby855
-- 👀 I’m interested in ... learning HTML, Javascript, CSS for web development
+- 👀 I’m interested in ... learning SQL, Tableau, Python for Data Analytics and other programming languages.
 - 🌱 I’m currently learning ...
-Javascript on Codecademy
+SQL and Python on Codecademy
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...